-The fever was rising, I shivered and sweated as strep throat racked my body, reminding me why I loathed being sick.
-Empty bottles of water littered the floor, prescribed bottles of antibiotics sat on the dresser, eating was unbearable, it was like swallowing knives, music was my only comfort.
+My fever was rising.
+I shivered and sweated as strep throat racked my body, reminding me why I loathed being sick.
+Empty bottles of water littered the floor.
+Prescribed bottles of antibiotics sat on the dresser.
+Eating was unbearable; it was like swallowing knives.
+Music was my only comfort.

-None of this makes him a classic vampire—there’s no pale skin, protruding teeth, weakness to garlic, none of the stereotypes that are related to night walkers—but at the heart of his music, there are themes that can connect with the heart of any vampire story.
+None of this makes The Weeknd a classic vampire—there’s no pale skin, protruding teeth, weakness to garlic, none of the stereotypes that are related to nightwalkers—but at the heart of his music, there are themes that can connect with the spirit of any vampire story.

-The original Dracula, the one written by Bram Stoker in 1897, illustrated vampirism as a disease of contagious demonic possession, an ongoing cycle of sex, blood and death.
-It became the most influential archetype for which all other vampire stories drew inspiration, but over time authors expanded and evolved the legend to fit the time.
+The original Dracula, the one written by Bram Stoker in 1897, illustrated vampirism as a disease of contagious demonic possession, an ongoing cycle of sex, blood, and death.
+The story became the most influential archetype for which all other vampire stories drew inspiration, but over time authors expanded and evolved the legend to fit the time.

-If Abel Tesfaye was really a vampire, I think he would fit into the 1987 movie, The Lost Boys.
+If Abel Tesfaye was actually a vampire, I think he would fit into the 1987 movie, The Lost Boys.
 Well, he fits more into the movie’s tagline than the actual plot; “Sleep all day, party all night, never grow old, never die, it’s fun to be a vampire.”
-While the movie is a classic in a sense of vampire-teen-movies, the tagline is also an accurate description of The Weeknd’s persona.
+While the movie is a classic in the sense of vampire-teen-movies, the tagline is also an accurate description of The Weeknd’s persona.
 There’s no fear of death during the nights of binging, there’s an undertone of naïve eternal youth that is attached to his lifestyle.
 The only consequence that reoccurs is heartbreak, a problem that is fixed by more sex and drugs.
-Any pain or problem can be forgotten by another party, another partner, another pill, all while attempting to avoid the sun.
-While the sun represents death to vampires, in Abel’s reality it represents having to face reality.
-He’s an escapist, possessed by addiction, stuck in a cycle of sex, drugs, and blood, constantly running from the light.
+He can forget any pain or problem: another party, another partner, another pill.
+While the sun represents death to vampires, in Abel’s reality, it denotes having to face reality.
+He’s an escapist, possessed by addiction, stuck in a cycle of sex, drugs, and blood, always running from the light.

 I’m still uncertain if he was attempting to lure the two girls to his lair or if they are vampires as well.
-The old man that I originally described as the Devil is likely an elder vampire, more powerful than The Weeknd.
+The older man who I initially described as the Devil is likely an elder vampire, more potent than The Weeknd.
 Hence the pale skin.
 With the release of “Tell Your Friends,” what I’m assuming will be the final installment of the video series, we see The Weeknd bury himself and shoot the mysterious man in the desert, very Walter White-esque.
 I’m struggling with the possibility of “Tell Your Friends” as the first part of this entire story arc.

-“Tell Your Friends” is really the key to understanding the Weeknd as Vampire puzzle.
-The video is during sunset and “The Hills” is shot during sunrise.
+“Tell Your Friends” is the key to understanding The Weeknd as a Vampire puzzle.
+The video is during sunset, and “The Hills” during sunrise.
 It’s possible that both videos exist within 24 hours of each other.
-Throughout “The Hills,” “Can’t Feel My Face” and “Tell Your Friends,” The Weeknd’s clothes are unchanged.
-I have to believe “Tell Your Friends” is actually the first part of the story.
-The symbolism of him burying himself lays in a resurrection; he killed his mortal self to attain immortality.
+Throughout “The Hills,” “Can’t Feel My Face,” and “Tell Your Friends,” The Weeknd’s clothes are unchanged.
+I have to believe “Tell Your Friends” is the first part of the story.
+The symbolism of him burying himself lies in a resurrection; he killed his mortal self to attain immortality.

 I don’t believe The Weeknd is literally a supernatural entity, but I never cared much for reality.
 Fiction has more allure—maybe that’s why I love rap so much.
-The Weeknd just happens to be a character that I find fascinating because he seems to exist in a reality that could be a gothic novel, and whether intentional or not, Abel’s painting a portrait through his art that could easily hang next to any portrait of a vampire, and at the same time vampire stories are huge box office hits, The Weeknd has become a huge star.
+The Weeknd happens to be a character that I find fascinating.
+He seems to exist in a reality that could be a gothic novel, and whether intentional or not, he’s painting a portrait through his art that could easily hang next to any picture of a vampire.
+At the same time, vampire stories are enormous box office hits; The Weeknd has become a massive star.

-It’s not a coincidence that his breakout song was used for a movie that was originally a Twilight fan-fiction.
-Those very teens that were fascinated by Twilight, the housewives that found 50 Shades Of Grey arousing, are now the very ones that will spend money on Friday to purchase Beauty Behind The Madness.
-His music simply fits into what those audiences enjoy about the books and films, stories about forbidden love, lust, seduction, with a few hard drugs and sex mixed in.
-Which is why I’m saying that Abel Tesfaye is vampire and standing by it.
+It’s not a coincidence that Hollywood used his breakout song for a movie that was initially a Twilight fan-fiction.
+Those same teens who were fascinated by Twilight, the housewives that found 50 Shades Of Grey arousing, are now the very ones that will spend money on Friday to purchase Beauty Behind The Madness.
+His music fits into what those audiences enjoy about the books and films, stories about forbidden love, lust, seduction, with a few hard drugs and sex mixed in, which is why I’m saying that Abel Tesfaye is vampire and standing by it.

 He’s about to get paid like one, too.